mokujin4life/LinearProgrammingWork/README.md

 # LinearProgrammingWork
-This projects is pretty nonsense, but javaFX usage demonstration.
+This project is pretty nonsense, but javaFX usage demonstration.
 Linear programming is poorly developed for and by Java.